ln-komandur/IP-Cameras/README.md

 # IP-Cameras
-## Introduction
+## Introduction / Purpose
-This project leverages the FTPs capability offered by a few Security IP cameras, and uploads motion video clips and photos on a local linux ftp server.
-The set-up is physically isolated from the internet unless otherwise desired.
+Leverage the **FTPs** capability offered by a few Security IP cameras, and upload motion video clips and photos to a local linux ftp server (that has TLS enabled).
+Physically isolate the set-up from the internet unless otherwise desired.

 ## Hardware
 1. Reolink - RLC-510WA